 by Michelle Evans

 Congratulations on your decision to hire a writer.
-You need great content for your blog or website and just placed an order with SpeaksMedia.com or some other freelance writing vendor and now comes the hard part –articulating the need to your writer.
+You finally decided to take the leap with an Article Writing Services team for your blog or website and just placed an order with SpeaksMedia.com or some other freelance writing vendor and now comes the hard part –articulating the need to your writer.
 As you are navigating through the process of filling out your content order form you start to ponder the significance of all of the questions your agency has about your order.
 Why are there so many questions?

 Here are five reasons your writer has questions.

 Content strategy is a critical element for content development.
 Your content project requires writers to establish a high-level plan that will allow us to create material that meets your business, blog, or website’s needs.
 The questions that your writer is asking should not be viewed as an arbitrary request for information.
 Writers use the information you provide to build upon as a foundation for your overall content strategy.

 A component of a writer’s strategy in creating content that meets your needs often includes reviewing your existing content.
 For example, your writer may ask for your website or access to your current blog so that he/she can get a sense of your current tone of voice, who your target audience might be.
 They compare this information with what you are requesting to evaluate consistency but to also determine how it may compare to your competitors.